ObliviousReality/jacdac-lcd-dashboard/README.md

 `npm install`

-to install al required dependencies.
+to install all required dependencies.

 Then run command: